Mohammed Abdelaal, Project Planner/ Manager

-Ludmilla has a Bachelor of Arts in Architecture and European Cultural Studies from Princeton University and a Masters of Architecture from Columbia University.
-She sits on the North Atlantic Regional Council of the Society of College and University Planners, Board of Directors of AIA Massachusetts and Western MA AIA, http://works.bepress.com/ludmilla_pavlova-gillham/ Contact by email.
+Pavlova-Gillham has a Bachelor of Arts in Architecture and European Cultural Studies from Princeton University and a Masters of Architecture from Columbia University.
+She sits on the Society of College and University Planners’ North Atlantic Regional Council and on the Board of Directors of the Western Massachusetts Chapter of the American Institute of Architects and AIA Massachusetts. http://works.bepress.com/ludmilla_pavlova-gillham/.

 Simon Raine joined Campus Planning in January 2011 as the Campus Designer/Planner and is responsible for urban design and planning for the 1400-acre Flagship University of Massachusetts Amherst campus.